Srinath-2203/portfolio-website/README.md

 ---

 ##  About Me
-I'm a **Computer Science Engineering student** at **MLR Institute of Technology**, passionate about coding, web development, and problem-solving.
+I'm a Computer Science Engineering student at MLR Institute of Technology, passionate about coding, web development, and problem-solving.
 This portfolio represents my journey and projects in tech.

 ---